Light Blue inherits 12-column grid system from Bootstrap's great one.

 Widget will take as much place as inner content needs, but you can control its size:

-Consider using some .offset*
+Consider using some .offset* for .col-* that holds widget.

 Let background shine!